nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.3 Deleting a friend's profile: `delete`

 Deletes the specified friend from your TimetaBRO friends list.
-Goodbye, old friend.
+You may it when your friends leave for SEP and you don't want your friends' list being so cluttered!

 Format: `delete INDEX`